Olomouc: Modern era

 Olomouc retained its defensive city walls almost until the end of the 19th century.
 This suited the city council, because demolishing the walls would have allowed for expansion of the city and attracted more Czechs from neighbouring villages.
 The city council preferred Olomouc to be smaller and predominantly German.
 Greater expansion came after World War I and the establishment of Czechoslovakia.
 In 1919 Olomouc annexed two neighbouring towns and 11 surrounding villages, gaining new space for additional growth and development.

 Serious tensions arose between ethnic Czechs and Germans during both world wars.
-During World War II, the city was under German occupation and most of the city's ethnic German residents sided with the Nazis; the German-run city council renamed the main square (until then named after president T. G. Masaryk) after Adolf Hitler.
+During World War II, the city was under German occupation and most of the city's ethnic German residents sided with the Nazis; the German-run city council renamed the main square (until then named after president Tomáš Garrigue Masaryk) after Adolf Hitler.
 World War II brought a rise in anti-semitism and attacks on the Jews that reflected what was happening in Germany.
 On Kristallnacht (10 November 1938), townspeople destroyed the synagogue.
 In March 1939, city police arrested 800 Jewish men, and had some deported to the Dachau concentration camp.
 During 1942–1943, ethnic Germans sent the remaining Jews to Theresienstadt and other German concentration camps in occupied Poland.
 Fewer than 300 of the city's Jews survived the Holocaust.
 The Germans also established and operated a Gestapo prison in the city, and a forced labour camp in the Chválkovice district.

 After Olomouc was liberated, Czech residents took back the original name of the city square.
 When the retreating German army passed through the city in the final weeks of the war, they shot at its 15th-century astronomical clock, leaving only a few pieces intact (these are held in the local museum).
 The city was restored to Czechoslovakia, although with a Soviet-installed communist regime with stayed in power until the Fall of Communism in the 1980s.
 In the 1950s, the clock was reconstructed under the influence of Soviet government; it features a procession of proletarians rather than saints.
 After the war, the government participated in the expulsion of ethnic Germans from the country, following the Allied leaders' Potsdam Agreement, which redefined the Central European borders, although many of these people's families had lived for two centuries in the region.
 There were the statue of the first president T. G. Masaryk reconstructed as a symbol of come back of democracy on Masaryk street after "velvet revolution" in 1990.
 Its inner city is the third-largest urban monument reservation in the country, after Prague.

 Demographics

+Economy

+The Olomouc agglomeration was defined as a tool for drawing money from the European Structural and Investment Funds.
+It is an area that includes the city and its surroundings, linked to the city by commuting and migration.
+It has about 401,000 inhabitants and also includes the cities of Přerov and Prostějov.